ctrlplusb/easy-peasy/website/docs/docs/typescript-tutorial/adding-typed-listeners.md

 An alternative, cleaner approach, would be for the audit model to respond to the `addTodo` action, logging accordingly.
 We can achieve this via an [action](/docs/api/action) configured as a listener.
 Let's refactor our implementation to do this.

+## Defining an action that will act as our listener

 Firstly, we will add a new [action](/docs/api/action) to the interface definition for our audit model.
 This [action](/docs/api/action) will be used as the listener.

 ```typescript